-Among his current research initiatives is the research project entitled, "Climate change mitigation policies, land grabbing and conflict in fragile states: understanding intersections, exploring transformations in Myanmar and Cambodia" (2014-2018, www.iss.nl/mosaic).
-The project is funded by the Dutch NWO.
+Among his concluded research undertakings was the project entitled, "Climate change mitigation policies, land grabbing and conflict in fragile states: understanding intersections, exploring transformations in Myanmar and Cambodia" (2014-2018, www.iss.nl/mosaic).
+The project was funded by the Dutch NWO.

 He has an ongoing research on the politics of crop booms and migrant farmworkers inside China (Yunnan and Guangxi) and in Southeast Asia (Vietnam, Myanmar, Cambodia, Philippines) - and the links between these societies in terms of natural resource flows, labour regimes, investments, infrastructures, technology, together with research teams from COHD of China Agricultural University, Myanmar team of the Transnational Institute (TNI), and University of Hanoi.